the-coding-pie/myforum/README.md

 # MyForum

-A fullstack reddit clone made using Node JS, React JS + Typescript, and Mongo DB.
+A fullstack reddit clone made using Node JS, React JS + Typescript, and Mongo DB (MERN).

 To see the live version, [check here](https://pedantic-boyd-c3250f.netlify.app/).